electrumswap/electrumswap/README.md

 ## How to use
 ### Webapp
-You can use Electrumswap on electrumswap.com to create exchanges for an easy to use and instant front end.
+You can use Electrumswap on [electrumswap.com](https://electrumswap.com) to create exchanges for an easy to use and instant front end.
 ### By API
-A exchange & the whole process can be made by simple API requests.
-See our API docshttps://electrumswap.com/api/
+exchange & the whole process can be made by simple API requests.
+See our [API docs](https://electrumswap.com/api) Global endpoint is api.electrumswap.com
 ### Programitcally
 Using ElectrumwapSDK, you can create your own version of the API to use liquidity from our pools or shared pools.